amphp/amp/docs/promises/README.md

 #### `promise()`

 Returns the corresponding `Promise` instance. `Deferred` and `Promise` are separated, so the consumer of the promise can't fulfill it.
 You should always return `$deferred->promise()` to API consumers.
 If you're passing `Deferred` objects around, you're probably doing something wrong.

-{:.note}
-> This separation of concerns is generally a good thing.
-However, creating two objects instead of one for each fundamental placeholder is a measurable performance penalty.
-For that reason, this separation only exists if assertions are enabled to ensure the code does what it's expected to do. `Deferred` directly implements `Promise` if assertions are disabled.

 #### `resolve()`